Hilton Honors American Express Card review

 Consumers looking for a card that helps them rack up rewards on regular spending will be happy to see how relevant the bonus categories are with the Hilton Honors American Express Card.
 Redeeming rewards for free stays can also be a fruitful endeavor, and that’s especially true if you plan to stay for five nights or longer.

-Once you sign up for the Hilton Honors American Express Card, you’ll get the chance to earn 7X points on Hilton Honors purchases and 5X points on U.S. supermarket, U.S. gas station and U.S. restaurant purchases.
+Once you sign up for the Hilton Honors American Express Card, you’ll get the chance to earn 7X points for each dollar of eligible purchases charged directly with a hotel or resort within the Hilton portfolio and 5X points for each dollar on U.S. supermarket, U.S. gas station and U.S. restaurant purchases.
 You’ll also earn a flat 3X points per dollar on all non-bonus spending, which is a higher rewards rate than many hotel cards offer on regular purchases.

 How much are points worth?